appspector/flutter-plugin/README.md

 }

 void runAppSpector() {
-  var config = new Config()
+  final config = Config()
     ..iosApiKey = "Your iOS API_KEY"
     ..androidApiKey = "Your Android API_KEY";

-  // If you don't want to start all monitors you can provide list of them config.monitors = [Monitors.http, Monitors.logs, Monitors.screenshot];
+  // If you don't want to start all monitors you can specify a list of necessary ones config.monitors = [Monitors.http, Monitors.logs, Monitors.screenshot];

   AppSpectorPlugin.run(config);